Biofeedback in Stress Management

 Take care of yourself.
 Incorporating regular self-care activities into your daily life is essential to stress management.
 Learn how to take care of your mind, body, and spirit and discover how to equip yourself to live your best life.

-Different modalities of biofeedback in stress management
+Modalities of biofeedback in stress management

 Neurofeedback management of stress and its consequences